Skip to content

 The "Posts" feature is often ignored.
 Weekly posts during the high season — a new seasonal menu, an Inishbofin day-trip special, a free daily walk from the guesthouse — are indexed and can appear as rich snippets.
 Out of season, twice a month is enough.

-10. Add the Booking link via Reserve with Google
+10. Add the Booking link the right way for your business

 What no longer moves the needle